As power plants use less coal, Alpha Natural cuts jobs

 In June, Alpha said it would stop production at four mines in Kentucky, reduce thermal coal production and slash 150 jobs.

-Shares of Abingdon, Virginia-based Alpha were up 0.4 percent at $8.11 in premarket trading.
+Shares of Abingdon, Virginia-based Alpha were down about 3 percent at $7.86 in evening trade.